-Brushes must be in the same Brush Set in order to combine.
-You can only combine single brushes - Dual Brushes cannot be combined.
-You also can’t combine default Procreate brushes, but you can duplicate them and combine the copies.
+Brushes must be in the same Brush Set for them to combine.
+You can only combine single brushes - existing Dual Brushes cannot combine.
+You also can’t combine default Procreate brushes.
+You can duplicate default Procreate brushes and then combine the copies.

-Tap the first brush to select it as Primary - it turns bright blue - and swipe to select a Secondary brush, which turns dark blue.
+Tap the first brush to select it as Primary.
+When selected the Primary brush will turn bright blue.
+Swipe to select a Secondary brush, which will then turn dark blue.
 The word Combine will appear at the top right of the Brush Library.
-Tap it to merge the two brushes into a new brush that has the qualities of both.
+Tap this to merge the two brushes into a single new brush that has the qualities of both.

 Your new Dual Brush will take on the name of the Primary brush in the pair.
-To rename it, tap it to enter Brush Studio, then tap About this Brush and tap on the brush name to bring up the iOS keyboard.
+To rename, tap to enter Brush Studio.
+Then tap About this Brush and tap on the brush name to bring up the iOS keyboard.